Do I Need a Divorce Lawyer if We Agree on Everything?

 Schwartz, Fox & Saltzman, LLC. – Philadelphia Divorce Lawyers

-Yes, we believe you still need an experienced divorce lawyer even if you file for a mutual uncontested divorce.
 The Philadelphia divorce attorneys at Schwartz, Fox & Saltzman have protected the rights of spouses seeking mutual uncontested divorces for over 40 years.
-Retaining legal representation can ensure your divorce case is properly executed.
+Retaining legal representation can ensure your divorce case is properly executed and that your own best interests are protected.

-This article explains why it’s important to find a divorce lawyer even if you and your spouse agree on everything.
+This guide explains why it’s important to retain a divorce lawyer even if you and your spouse agree on everything.

 In addition to being emotionally painful, divorcing your spouse is a legally complex process.
 Issues such as property division, alimony, and child support involve several legal and factual determinations.
-These issues can cause a mutual uncontested divorce to devolve into a bitter battle.
+These issues can cause a mutual uncontested divorce to devolve into a bitter, contested divorce battle.

 Your Divorce Attorney Looks Out for Your Best Interests